isabel-ronan/SyntheticNotes/README.md

 ## Additional Information
 - `./offlineResearch/` directory uses Python version () and Pip version ().
-- All necessary packages can be installed using the `requirements.txt` file.
+- All necessary packages can be installed using the `./offlineResearch/requirements.txt` file.
 - Additionally run the `python -m spacy download en_core_web_sm` command in your python environment to install additional Spacy dependencies.